 - Bake in the center of the oven on the middle rack until a toothpick comes out with a few moist crumbs clinging to it but with no wet batter, 55 to 60 minutes.
 Let cool for a few minutes.
 Then run a thin knife around the inside edge to release the cake.
 Turn the cake out on a cooling rack and discard the paper liner.
 Cool completely.

 - Pour hot cream over the chopped chocolate in a bowl.
-Let sit for 5 minutes.
+Let it sit for 5 minutes.
 Add vanilla extract, if desired.
 Stir until smooth.

 - Use ganache while the chocolate is still warm, but has started to thicken.
 Reheat if it thickens too much as you work.

 - Preheat oven to 225°.
-Place parchment paper on a baking sheet and spray with non-stick cooking spray.
+Place parchment paper on a baking sheet and spray it with non-stick cooking spray.

-- Using a mixer with whisk attachment, beat egg whites on medium speed until they become foamy.
+- Using a mixer with a whisk attachment, beat egg whites on medium speed until they become foamy.

 - Add cream of tartar and continue to beat.